Contains also the Theodoxi of the western Palearctic.

 Shells small to medium-sized, subglobose, with a flat spire, almost sunken in the large last whorl; sculpture made up of an assortment of spiral cords, growth marks and nodules, but one has to keep in mind that most of the species are nearly completely smooth; aperture semicircular, with a wide arcuate labrum and a straight columellar side, which often has indentations; columellar callus smooth to wrinkled; in some species, the terminals are projecting beyond the spire and the base.
-Operculum semilunar, calcareous, with a finger-shaped inner apophyse; nucleus anterior.
+Operculum semilunar, calcareous, with an inner apophyse and sometimes other extentions that are designed to anchor the adductor muscles; nucleus anterior.

 |